 - Delayed symptoms including

-The conditions that promote mold growth also increase other allergens such as dust mite.
+The conditions that promote mold growth also increase other allergens such as dust mites.

 Treatment begins with reducing mold exposure by removing mold sources, decreasing humidity and increasing ventilation.
 Removing mold from a surface with a detergent is a good start since molds are resistant to bleach.
 A sinus rinse after mold exposure may also help with symptoms.